-This blog will range around a range of things.
-But at present it is covering something I never thought I would land up writing about: my experiences as a person with cancer.
+This blog ranges around a spectrum of things.
+At present it is covering something I never thought I would land up writing about: my experiences as a person with cancer.
 Bone marrow cancer or myeloma.

-Perhaps there’s someone you know who might benefit from finding out about this blog.
+Perhaps there’s someone you know who might benefit from finding out from you about this blog.

 I’m glad you’re here.
 Best wishes, Palden.